 Weight Management: Apple cider vinegar has gained attention in the world of weight management.
 It may help promote feelings of fullness, reduce appetite, and support healthy metabolism, which could potentially contribute to weight loss efforts.

-See also How many calories does half an hour of cycling burn
+See also How many calories in a leaf of romaine lettuce

 Overall, apple cider vinegar offers a range of potential nutritional benefits, thanks to its rich composition of organic acids, antioxidants, and bioactive compounds.
 Incorporating this ingredient into your cooking can elevate the flavor profile of your dishes while potentially contributing to your overall health and well-being.